FAQ about Billing

 YES.
-You must officially withdraw from a course during the adjustment period listed in the refund section for any tuition adjustment.
+You must officially withdraw from a course during the drop period listed in the refund section for any tuition adjustment.

 The initial crediting of financial aid grants and loans is after the add/drop period for the fall and spring terms, as noted in the Academic Calendar.
 Grants, loans and scholarships are credited as received during the rest of each semester.

 Yes.
 Students who reduce their credit hour load after the end of the drop period are not eligible for a refund of tuition charges.
-Effective fall 2009, the drop period is six days into a normal academic term or less than 8.5% of the term.
+The drop period is six days into a normal academic term or less than 8.5% of the term.